Painting distant landscapes

 Solo

-- New Paintings by David Hockney, Museum of Fine Arts, Boston (Apr 24–Aug 23); brochure with a text by Barbara Stern Shapiro.
+- New Paintings by David Hockney, Museum of Fine Arts, Boston, MA, USA (Apr 24–Aug 23).

-- A Bigger Grand Canyon, National Museum of American Art, Washington, D.C.
-(Jun 19–Sep 7).
+- A Bigger Grand Canyon, National Museum of American Art, Washington, D.C., USA (Jun 19–Sep 7).

 Group

-- Digital Frontiers: Photography’s Future at Nash Editions, George Eastman House International Museum of Photography and Film, Rochester, New York (Apr 25–Sep 26); travels to Monterey Museum of Art, La Mirada, CA (Jul 10–Sep 26, 1999).
+- Digital Frontiers: Photography's Future At Nash Editions, George Eastman House International Museum of Photography, Rochester, NY, USA (Apr 25–Sep 26), travels to Monterey Museum of Art, La Mirada, CA (Jul 10–Sep 26, 1999); catalogue.

-- David Hockney’s Dog Days, London: Thames & Hudson; Boston: Bullfinch Press.
+- David Hockney’s Dog Days, by David Hockney, London: Thames & Hudson.